dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 Reload the chrome extension and navigate to a webpage.
 All the images there should be replaced by yours!

+## Summary / What you Learned

+* [X] What goes in a chrome extension manifest
+* [X] Write some javascript for your chrome extensions
+* [X] Some quick and easy ways to bend complex webpages to your will
+* [X] How to add a pretty chrome extension button in your browser

+## Resources

+* Initial idea and starting code found at https://www.youtube.com/watch?v=8zMMOdI5SOk
+* A little starting example code: https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_82_Image_Chrome_Extension_The_Ex-Kitten-sion

 # Tim's Instructions for README